Alexlamp/final_project_group1/README.md

 # Final Project:
 Profitable or risky airline ?
-Machine learning supported modeling based on air traffic data at SFO.
+Machine learning supported modeling on air traffic data at SFO.
 ## “Circle”
 ### Objective: Design and conduct ETL process.
 Create schema data base.
 * Success criteria: design tables that can show the cost and relative earnings of the air lines